Continuing Education Activity

 - Diabetes causing overgrowth of Candida due to increased salivary glucose levels and increased adherence to mucous membranes

-- Specific organisms
+- Specific Organisms

-- Candida (especially C. albicans): the most common cause of AC.
-Candida is a normal commensal flora of the mouth in the yeast form, with 40% to 60% of healthy individuals acting as a reservoir.
+- Candida (especially C. Albicans) is the most common cause of AC and it is a normal commensal flora of the mouth in the yeast form, with 40% to 60% of healthy individuals acting as a reservoir.
 This explains why Candida is found in 93% of cases of AC but is described as the sole pathogen in only about 20% to 50% of the cases.
 Poor oral hygiene plays a role by increasing colony burden, especially when dentures are present.
 Since the hyphal form of this dimorphic yeast is the pathogenic variant, potassium iodide staining can help distinguish whether Candida is an innocent bystander yeast or a culprit pathogen.
 Uncontrolled diabetes mellitus is a major risk factor because of relative immunodeficiency and the increased availability of glucose as a substrate for fungi.
 Candida is typically the primary pathogen invading macerated labial commissures, setting the stage for subsequent bacterial infection.
-Infantile AC is almost always associated with concomitant oral candidiasis (thrush) and needs treatment to prevent recurrence.
+Infantile AC is almost always associated with concomitant oral candidiasis (thrush) and needs treatment to prevent a recurrence.

 - Staphylococcus aureus is the sole pathogen in approximately 20% of cases.
 The anterior nares harbor Staphylococcus and decolonization therapy with anti-staphylococcal ointments should be applied to the nares if Staphylococcus aureus is identified as a causative agent.

-- Xerostomia contributes to 5% of cases of AC
+- Xerostomia contributes to 5% of cases of AC and the causes include:

 - Radiation treatment